Oscar's grind: Analysis

-Oscar's Grind is the same as Martingale-based and Labouchère system in the sense that if you have an infinite amount to wager and time, every session will make a profit.
-Not meeting these conditions will result in an inevitable loss of your entire stake in the long run.
-You can only lose 500 times in a row from a 500 unit bankroll, and if occasional wins increase the betsize, this number decreases significantly.
-Oscar's Grind is based on losing streaks being "compensated" by winning streaks in the short run, and in the example above, a 5-long losing streak was equalised by a 3-long winning streak.
-If we get 'compensated' with a 5-long winning streak, we get 3 units of profit.
+Oscar's grind is the same as Martingale-based and Labouchère system in the sense that if there is an infinite amount to wager and time, every session will make a profit.
+Not meeting these conditions will result in an inevitable loss of the entire stake in the long run.
+Only 500 losses in a row can come from a 500 unit bankroll, and if occasional wins increase the betsize, this number decreases significantly.
+Oscar's grind is based on losing streaks being "compensated" by winning streaks in the short run, and in the example above, a five-long losing streak was equalised by a three-long winning streak.
+If there is "compensation" with a five-long winning streak, three units of profit are gained.
 The base of the system originates in a hot-hand bias, but winning and losing streaks in gambling have no mathematical ground or proof.

 Variations

 Oscar's Grind can be applied to non-even bets as well ("streets" in roulette or "doubling" in blackjack); one just has to keep track of the amount and increase the betsize after wins accordingly.
 There are also variations that try to reduce the variance by waiting for a couple of wins before increasing the betsize.
 As it is with all betting progressions, no variation of Oscar's Grind will make a profit in the long run.
+Another variation involves setting aside a portion of each win as profit that is not used for future bets.
+This method seeks to guarantee that some amount of money is retained even if a losing streak follows a win, thereby reducing the overall risk.